 But, how do you accurately price your menu items?

-Focusing on the numbers, such as the desired gross profit margin and ideal food cost percentage, is certainly a good place to start.
+Focusing on the numbers, such as the desired gross profit margin and ideal food cost percentage, is a good place to start.

 Creating an eye-catching restaurant menu has never been easier thanks to these free restaurant menu templates.